| |

 sales.

-No fees or bookings apply but be considerate of
+in forest areas.
+No fees or bookings apply but

-other users.
-There are many prepared sites with
+be considerate of other users.
+There are many

-are no formal guided tours at present but we encourage
+There are no formal guided tours at present but

-people to take advantage of our self-drive tours
+we encourage people to take advantage of our self-drive

 |